Jimmy-Lo/English_Writing/README.md

 33. The coordinates on a chart allow one to carry out computations as though in a Euclidean space
 34. Manifold learning algorithms surmount this obstacle by ......
 35. But among these myriad inventions and discoveries, mobile communications stands out as a giant.
+36. But and interesting nuance that I discovered while testing is that a perfect player must always be perfect.